About This Chapter

 4. Physiological Processes of the Nervous System

-Your nervous system is like your body's personal computer, constantly collecting, sorting and responding to all the information around you.
-Read on to learn more about how this happens.
+Your nervous system is like your body's personal computer, constantly collecting, sorting, and responding to all the information around you.
+Read on to learn more about how this happens and then test your knowledge with a quiz!

 5. The Human Circulatory System: Parts and Functions